adejorosam/Findr-API/README.md

 ## Application Description
 This is a simple API built for the sole purpose of finding a lasting solution to the myriads of a accomodation issues in O.O.U Ago-iwoye environs.
 Students don't find it easy in their search for apartment.
 It was for that purpose, that was why this API was built.

-## Features
-Below are the features of my WEconnect app

-Organizers(user) can create event<br/>
-Organizers(user) can delete event<br/>
-Users can register to attend an event<br/>
-Users can unregister from attedning an event<br/>

 ## Technologies used

 Modern Python web technologies were adopted for this project

-Django: Laravel is a web application framework with expressive, elegant syntax.
-We’ve already laid the foundation — freeing you to create without sweating the small things.
+Django: Django is a Python-based free and open-source web framework, which follows the model-template-view architectural pattern.
+It is maintained by the Django Software Foundation, an independent organization established as a 501 non-profit.
-Visit [here](https://laravel.com/) for more information.
+Visit [here](https://djangoproject.com/) for more information.